Welcome to AFOSR STEM!

 AFOSR STEM Funding In Action: Expanding the limits of color perception at The University of California Berkeley

 We all view the world through the visible spectrum (we humans, that is), but what if there’s more than meets the eye?
-AFOSR-funded research at the University of California Berkeley used lasers to target a specific color-sensing cones found in the retina.
+AFOSR-funded research at the University of California Berkeley used lasers to target specific color-sensing cones found in the retina.
 There are typically three color-sensing cones in the human retina, but this approach allows for new colors to appear - colors not found in nature.

 This novel approach to controlling photoreceptors is fascinating - perhaps we’ll see some new colors emerge in the near future!